Calming Bedtime Stories for Kids to Help Them Relax and Sleep

 Possible physical causes

-Hunger, a full bladder, temperature discomfort, or late naps can undermine a calm story’s effect.
-Parents or caregivers will want to check basic needs before assuming the story needs replacement.
+Hunger, a full bladder, temperature discomfort, or late naps can undermine even the best calm story.
+Check basic needs first before changing your whole routine.

 Emotional or developmental reasons